-The Budget Office is the principal arm of the University in the area of financial planning and fiscal administration.
+The Budget Office within the Budget & Finance division is the principal arm of the university in the area of financial planning and fiscal administration.
 The department delivers, executes and monitors a sound fiscal plan in compliance with statutory, legislative requirements and administrative directive.
 It has primary responsibility for development, distribution and maintenance of biennial, annual operating, continuation, expansion, capital, auxiliary, receipt and other institutional or departmental budgets as well as being a significant contributor for forecasts and development of the institutional financial plan.

-The UNC Board of Governors develops and prepares for the Governor and the General Assembly a single, unified recommended budget for all of the UNC constituent institutions.
-That process is guided by the UNC General Administration Office.
-As a member of the UNC System, UNC Asheville's budget is approved by the UNC BOG.
-During development, the General Administration issues guidelines for compilation and guides budget priorities for current operations, expansion or improvements.
-After legislative debate, the NC General Assembly appropriates the State academic budget.
-Following legislative action, the Board of Governors and General Administration allocate funds, including increases and reductions, to each member school.
+The UNC Board of Governors (BOG) develops and prepares for the Governor and the General Assembly a single, unified recommended budget for all of the UNC constituent institutions.
+That process is guided by the UNC System Office.
+As a member of the UNC System, UNC Asheville’s budget is approved by the UNC Board of Governors.
+During development, the UNC System Office issues guidelines for compilation and guides budget priorities for current operations, expansion or improvements.
+After legislative debate, the NC General Assembly appropriates the state academic budget.
+Following legislative action, the Board of Governors and the System Office allocate funds, including increases and reductions, to each member school.
 State appropriations are received through an allotment and requisition system via the NC Office of State Budget and Management and the NC Office of State Controller.